ANSWERS to COMMON QUESTIONS

 Note: your trip leader has long legs, walks fast, and expects you to keep up with the group.

 Comfortable, casual clothing is desirable for most of the trip.
-However, "holy places" do not allow tank tops, shorts, skirts above the knee, bare shoulders, etc. This applies in Italy, Greece, and Turkey and includes Vatican sites, churches, mosques, etc. You will be informed in advance the days we are visiting "holy place" sites.
+However, "holy places" do not allow tank tops, shorts, skirts above the knee, bare shoulders, etc. This applies in Italy, Greece, Turkey, and includes Vatican sites, churches, mosques, etc. You will be informed in advance the days we are visiting "holy place" sites.

 You will have the opportunity to do laundry on a regular basis.
 Bring clothes that air-dry easily, as no locations have clothes dryers.